dynek/smarthome-dashboard/README.md

 Finally there's a very basic protocol between server and clients to do what is expected.
 I'll let you browse the code :-)

 ### External components I used for this project:
+I haven't committed these as they can be fetched directly.
+As-is the project will also be missing the CSS.
 - https://jquery.org
 - https://getbootstrap.com
 - https://github.com/mouse0270/bootstrap-growl